mm716783/naorm-sqlite/README.md

 ```
 ...
 "customTypeConventionSets": [
 	{
 		"name": "",
 		"typescriptConstruct": "interface",
 		"extends": null,
+		"inferNotNullFromColumn": false,
 		"importStatements": [],
 		"typeConventions": [{
 			"sqliteDeclaredType": "DATETIME_TEXT",
 			"typescriptGeneratedType": "Date"
 		},{
 			"sqliteDeclaredType": "DATETIME_OFFSET_TEXT",
 			"typescriptGeneratedType": "Date"
 		},{
 			"sqliteDeclaredType": "DATE_TEXT",
 			"typescriptGeneratedType": "Date"
 		}]
 	}
 ]
 ...
 ```

-After running `npx naorm generate` with the above configuration, the generated TypeScript interface contains all three properties with a type of `Date`.
+After running `npx naorm generate` with the above configuration, the generated TypeScript interface contains all three properties with a type of `Date | null`.
 Your application can then decide how to convert these properties to and from your desired `TEXT` form when saving and retrieving data.

 ```
 export interface Flight  {
-	"DepartureTime": Date;
+	"DepartureTime": Date | null;
-	"ArrivalTime": Date;
+	"ArrivalTime": Date | null;
-	"InspectionDate": Date;
+	"InspectionDate": Date | null;
 }
 ```